 Green heating systems for climate-friendly heat

 At many sites, we are already saving a great deal of CO2 with alternative heating systems.
 At the Munich-Pasing maintenance depot, for example, we have been using geothermal energy since 2017.
-Combined heat and power (CHP) plants offer another alternative, cogenerating both electricity and heat at once.
-We have installed CHP systems at the Baden-Baden, Dessau and Friedrichshafen stations.
+Combined heat and power (CHP) plants offer another alternative, if they are operated with climate-friendly fuels such as biogas.
+Such CHP systems can cogenerating both electricity and heat at once.